seat-team-six/Tutorials/exampleAssignment.md

 ```

 ## cyclinder
-Write a function `cylinder` which calcs cylinder's surface area based on its height and radius (both height and radius should be instances of `RealFloat`)
+Write a function `cylinder` which calcs cylinder's surface area based on its height and radius (both height and radius should be instances of `RealFloat`).
+Use the standard function `pi :: a` in order to get a preceise number of pi
 ```
 cylinder :: (RealFloat a) => a -> a -> a
 cylinder r h =